NLP-project-github/nlp-project/README.md

 ## How To Reproduce My Project

 > 1. Read this README.md
-> 2. Download the acquire.py, prepare.py, explore.py, modeling.py and final_report.ipynb files into your directory along with the languages.csv.
+> 2. Download the acquire.py, prepare.py, explore_final.py, model.py and final_notebook.ipynb files into your directory along with the languages.csv.
-> 3. Enusre you have an env.py file that contains your github_token, and github_username.
+> 3. Ensure you have an env.py file that contains your github_token, and github_username.
 > 4. Run our final_report.ipynb notebook
 > 4. Congratulations!
 You can predict programming languages found within any repository on github using just a README file!